Share of Conversation How to Create a Topic Strategy to Increase SOV

-Selecting topics that improve your share of voice (SOV) is one of the most important details in content marketing.
+Selecting topics that improve your share of voice (SOV) and share of conversation (SoQSO) is one of the most important details in content marketing.
 When marketing to a technically-savvy audience, topic selection itself can become a particularly daunting problem because it requires a certain amount of subject matter expertise to get right.
-If you need your topic strategy to increase your SOV or share of conversation (SOC), you have even more of a challenge ahead.
+If you need your topic strategy to increase your SOV and SoQSO, you have even more of a challenge ahead.

 One of the unsung virtues of disciplined and effective content marketers is the ability to plan.
 Therefore, creating a well-planned topic strategy to increase your SOV can be just the trick to untangling your topic selection knot.
 Read on for Fixate’s take on how to unleash your planning superpower by creating a topic strategy.